Introduction

 vLLM: The Language Engine

-.
-This lightweight LLM fits my NVIDIA RTX 4080 (16GB VRAM, CUDA) like a glove—fast inference, CUDA acceleration, and just enough muscle to generate sharp answers without choking.
+The brainpower comes from vLLM, driving meta-llama/Llama-3.2-3B-Instruct.
+This lightweight LLM fits my NVIDIA RTX 4080 (16GB VRAM, CUDA) comfortably: fast inference, CUDA acceleration, and just enough muscle to generate sharp answers without choking.
 My i9-13900KF (20 cores) and 128GB RAM keep it fed.

 Qdrant: Vector Smarts